lando/pantheon/examples/pantheon-downstreamer-2/README.md

 # Should use mariadb 10.6
 lando ssh -s database -c "mysql -V" | grep 10.6.

-# Should use the default database connection info
+# Should be able to connect to the pantheon db.
-lando mysql -upantheon -ppantheon pantheon -e quit
+lando mysql pantheon -e quit

 # Should use the default mysql config file
 lando ssh -s database -c "cat /opt/bitnami/mariadb/conf/my_custom.cnf" | grep "LANDOPANTHEONMYSQLCNF"